esl/MongooseIM/doc/advanced-configuration/Services.md

 Removing the `service_mongoose_system_metrics` entry from list of services will result in the service not being started.
 Metrics will not be collected and shared.
 It will generate a notification that the feature is not being used.
-The notification can be silenced by setting explicit `no_report` option.
+The notification can be silenced by setting the `no_report` option explicitly.

 #### Example configuration
 ```